jbaker8935/switcheroo/design.md

   the available count so hardware debugging is straightforward.
 - Applies puzzle layouts through `apply_puzzle_position`, synchronising swap rules and AI configuration with the puzzle metadata.
+- On hardware builds, attempts to stream an external `puzzle_data.bin` into the far-memory catalog during file I/O initialisation so newly authored catalogs override the embedded asset without requiring a rebuild.
+- Tracks an 8-byte signature embedded at the start of the catalog header and exposes it for persistence so clients can detect when the active puzzle set changes.

 ### Achievements (`achievements.c/.h`)
 - Maintains achievement progress in a struct-of-arrays layout that packs unlock